tariqumd/commentify/README.md

 This App is deployed on heroku cloud and is live, and the website url is given below:
 You can instantly create a user in signup, and signin to the app to use it.

+User passwords are encrypted and stored, and OpenSSL is used for secure connection.

 Site URL: https://commentify-zoho-assesment.herokuapp.com/

 --------------------------------------------------------------------------------------------------------------------------------------------------